marcaur/ubuntu_ssh/README.md

 We will cover:
 - installing OpenSSH
-- Checking the status of OpenSSH
+- Checking the status of SSH
 - Stopping/starting SSH
-- Enabling/disabling OpenSSH
+- Enabling/disabling SSH

 ## To check if SSH is already installed, we can use: